 Opioid Dependence is a substance use disorder caused by a brain abnormality that results in the need to continue to take drugs to avoid withdrawals.
 Patients that have been on long-term pain medications have a high probability of developing opioid dependence; remaining on the drug even after pain has subsided.
 This is seen often in individuals who have suffered workplace accidents, vehicle accidents or invasive surgeries with long recovery periods.

 Opioid Addiction is a substance use disorder caused by a chronic disease resulting in intense drug craving and compulsive use.
-(The difference between opioid dependence and opioid addiction are behavioral symptoms that present themselves with opioid addiction).
+(The difference between opioid dependence and opioid addiction are behavioral withdrawal symptoms that present themselves with opioid addiction).
 For many affected individuals, the physical cravings and compulsive behaviors are uncontrollable without the help of Medication Assisted Treatment and behavioral counseling, and often drive people to conduct themselves in a manner outside of their personal norms as well as societal and legal standards.
 Consequently, opioid addiction, when left untreated, will many times result in those affected by the disease isolating themselves from others, and finding common ground with those that suffer from the same ailments.

 Buprenorphine and Naloxone Treatment

 Because opioid dependence is considered a chronic, relapsing condition, treatment options are long-term and include a high level of patient support.
 Patients classified as having an opioid dependency who enrolled in our opioid-management program, (as well as those that are opioid addicted,) will benefit from the medications used to treat their indicated symptoms.